Childhood Trauma Therapy

 Seriously.
 I won’t bullshit you with the “this is a safe space” line you’ve heard so many times you want to throw the Ikea chair into the stream that seems to appear on every therapy website.

-But here’s the deal: you should be prepared to tell me what you’re thinking, what you notice, who I remind you of, when you gave up, and what keeps you going.
-That’s what we work with.
+Instead, be prepared to tell me what you’re thinking, what you notice, who I remind you of, when you gave up, and what keeps you going.

 I love working with clients who’ve struggled to find reliable people in their lives.
-If I can be reliable and trustworthy for you, I might be the first person who has really done this.
-That can be life changing.
-And if you can trust me, you can start trusting other people again, or at least get better at spotting who deserves it.
+If you can trust me, you can start trusting other people again, or at least get better at spotting who deserves it.

-I take a collaborative approach.
-You have someone on your side, not another person to impress or put on a front with.
-My progress is hard won.
-I continue to work on myself, so you won’t look at me and see the “shit I struggle with too” look you’ve spotted on other therapists’ faces.
+I continue to work on myself, so you won’t look at me and see the “shit, I struggle with too” look you’ve spotted on other therapists’ faces.

 I’m not perfect or fixed.
 But you don’t want that anyway: you want honesty, solidarity, and someone who actually gets it.